Oluwatobi-Mustapha/Python-and-Boto3/README.md

 In Python, an empty list [] evaluates to False, not 0.
 An error occurs only when accessing an invalid index.

 pop() with no argument removes the last item, while pop(0) removes the first item.

+You use .index() to convert a Name into a Number, so you can use that number to modify the list, which was what I did in the line 20 0f my code